 Even economists have trouble pinning down exactly when a country slips into a recession.
 The rough definition is that a country has entered a recession when it experiences two consecutive quarters of negative GDP growth.
 GDP increases when a country has a strong, productive labour force.
 That’s why a recession is often marked by high levels of unemployment.

-Currently, the economy is coming off a high from the COVID-19 pandemic.
+The economy experienced a high during the Covid-19 pandemic.
 While certain industries did suffer, demand in many, such as the cottage real estate market, skyrocketed.
 Thanks to low-interest rates and high savings, people were looking to spend.
 That, however, resulted in a high inflation rate and increased interest rates.
 These two factors lead to another recession marker: low spend.

 How would a recession impact cottage prices?

-This is a good sign that the market isn’t collapsing.
-But it still needs to be taken into consideration that cottages are a discretionary purchase.
-If a recession hit, the financial strain would likely cause sales volume to drop further and leave properties sitting on the market for longer.
+Cottages are a discretionary purchase.
+If a recession hit, the financial strain would likely cause sales volume to drop and leave properties sitting on the market for longer.
 If this happened, it’s possible prices would start dropping to ensure the properties continued to sell.

-But Rule points out that, unlike homes, there are only so many waterfront properties available at a given time.
+But Haliburton realtor Shirley Rule points out that, unlike homes, there are only so many waterfront properties available at a given time.
 The limited supply could prevent a significant price drop.
 “There’s always going to be people wanting them at some point,” she says.

 What are the pros of buying a cottage during a recession?